 The German language is so perfectly suited for these syndromes, coming down with them in any other language just won’t do.

-At some point in the last couple of decades, parents in Germany started coming down with Kevinismus— a strange propensity to give their kids wholly un-German, American-sounding names like Justin, Mandy, Dennis, Cindy, and Kevin.
-Kids with these names tend to be less successful and have more behavior problems in school.
-Studies of the Kevinismus phenomenon attribute these effects to a combination of teachers’ prejudices toward the names, and the lower social status of parents who choose names like Kevin.
+At some point in the last couple of decades, parents in Germany started coming down with Kevinismus—a strange propensity to give their kids wholly un-German, American-sounding names like Justin, Mandy, Dennis, Cindy, and Kevin.
+Kids with these names reportedly tend to be less successful in school and in life, although some researchers have suggested this could be due to a combination of teachers’ prejudices toward the names and the lower social status of parents who choose names like Kevin.

 Föhn is the name for a specific wind that cools air as it draws up one side of a mountain, and then warms it as it compresses coming down the other side.
 These winds are believed to cause headaches and other feelings of illness.
 Many a 19th century German lady took to her fainting couch with a cold compress, suffering from Föhnkrankheit.

 Kreislaufzusammenbruch, or “circulatory collapse,” sounds deathly serious, but it’s used quite commonly in Germany to mean something like “feeling woozy” or “I don’t think I can come into work today.”

 Hörsturz refers to a sudden loss of hearing, which in Germany is apparently frequently caused by stress.
 Strangely, while every German knows at least five people who have had a bout of Hörsturz, it is practically unheard of anywhere else.

 Frühjahrsmüdigkeit or “early year tiredness” can be translated as “spring fatigue.”
 Is it from the change in the weather?
 Changing sunlight patterns?
 Hormone imbalance?
 Allergies?
 As afflictions go, Frühjahrsmüdigkeit is much less fun than our “spring fever,” which is instead associated with increased vim, vigor, pep, and randiness.